gianlucam76/jsonnet-controller/README.md

     {"apiVersion":"v1","kind":"Service","metadata":{"name":"my-service","namespace":"production"},"spec":{"ports":[{"port":80,"protocol":"TCP","targetPort":8080}],"selector":{"app":"my-app"},"type":"LoadBalancer"}}
 ```

-At this point [Sveltos addon-manager](https://github.com/projectsveltos/addon-manager) to use the output of the jsonnet-controller and deploy those resources in all selected managed clusters.
+At this point [Sveltos Kubernetes addon controller](https://github.com/projectsveltos/addon-controller) to use the output of the jsonnet-controller and deploy those resources in all selected managed clusters.
 To know more refer to [Sveltos documentation](https://projectsveltos.github.io/sveltos/ytt_extension/)

 ## Contributing